ghoneycutt/rizzo/README.md

 purpose built for layered Puppet control repositories.

 Rizzo loads a personal configuration file, `~/.rizzo.json` by default, which lists one or more control repositories.
-Rizzo then looks for a loads a `.rizzo.json` configuration file located at the root of the top level control repository.
+Rizzo then looks for and loads a `.rizzo.json` configuration file located at the root of the top level control repository.
 The top level control repository is the first listed in the array of control repositories in the personal configuration file.